hassan-salloum/pyfuzz/README.md

 pip install .
 PyFuzz
 ```
-1- The user will be asked to choose a Fuzzing protocol and a Fuzzing templates
+1- The user will be asked to choose a Fuzzing protocol (EAP or RADIUS) and a Fuzzing templates (for the moment only support EAP)

 2- Then, he will be aksed to configure PyFuzz according to the slected template.